 - Smooth it with a spoon and sprinkle with parmesan cheese….More cheese please!

 - If you are making ahead of time, this is wear you stop, cover and refrigerate.

-- A resounding yes!
-Because this is so creamy and full of sauce you won’t have the problem of the pasta soaking up all that delicious sauce.
+- THIS IS A GREAT MAKE AHEAD PASTA CASSEROLE!
+Because this is so creamy and full of sauce you won’t have the problem of the pasta soaking up all that delicious sauce and becoming dry.

 - After topping with sauce and cheese, cover with plastic wrap and store in refrigerator up to 24 hours.